 When would I use it?

 If you want to perform UI tests with browser chrome or content, Marionette is the tool you're looking for!
-You can use it to control either web content, or Firefox/B2G itself.
+You can use it to control either web content, or Firefox itself.

 Marionette combines a gecko component (the Marionette server) with an outside component (the Marionette client), which drives the tests.
-Marionette ships with Firefox and Firefox OS, and to use it you will need to download a Marionette client or use the in-tree client.
+Marionette ships with Firefox, and to use it you will need to download a Marionette client or use the in-tree client.

 - Using Marionette via WebDriver

-- Download and setup the Marionette Python client
+- Download and setup the Python client for Marionette

 - Run Tests with Python – How to run tests using the Python client